openhab/openhab-docs/installation/linux.md

 You will see the openHAB Karaf Console in your terminal and can directly interact with it.
 An important downside is, that openHAB will be terminated, as soon as you close your terminal.
-To work around that, a quick solution is, to execute openHAB in a detached screen terminal:
+To work around that, a quick solution is, to execute openHAB in a detached [screen](https://www.howtoforge.com/linux_screen) terminal:

 ```shell
 screen -d -m /opt/openhab2/start.sh
 ```

-A cleaner approach is to create a Linux service.
+A cleaner approach is to create a Linux service, described next.

 #### Service